2016 West Virginia elections

 West Virginia held elections on November 8, 2016.
 Elections for the United States House, as well as for several statewide offices including the governorship were held.
 These elections were held concurrently with the 2016 U.S. presidential election and other elections nationwide.
 Primary elections were held on May 10, 2016.

 Federal offices

 President

-Republican Donald Trump easily carried West Virginia, capturing 68.5% of the vote.
-Trump captured every county in the state and it was his best showing in any state.
+Republican Donald Trump easily carried West Virginia, capturing 68.5% of the vote and sweeping every county in the state, his strongest vote share in the nation.

 House of Representatives

 All 3 Incumbent Republican U.S. Representatives were easily reelected, all increasing their vote share compared to 2014.

 Governor

 Incumbent Democrat Earl Ray Tomblin was term-limited from running again in 2016.
 State Senate President Bill Cole ran unopposed in the Republican primary contest, while businessman Jim Justice defeated multiple opponents in the Democratic primary contest.
 The state's Republican trend, coupled with past scandals surrounding Justice's unpaid taxes and business controversies, made the race extremely competitive.
 Justice went on to narrowly win the election, capturing 49.1% of the vote.
 Justice would go on to switch party affiliation just months after being in office, announcing he would become a Republican at an August 4, 2017 rally with President Trump.